 5. Complication of bone fractures such as infection, delay of healing, deformity or plate and screw operation for treatment.

 6. Other diseases or sickness that required continuous medical treatment for more than 180 days.
-In case when the insured person is unable to work during treatment, he or she has to submit request for the approval of the Medical Committee.
+In cases when the insured person is unable to work during treatment, he or she has to submit request for the approval of the Medical Committee.

 If the beneficiaries are not satisfied with the official order or decision of the benefits payment, they can submit an appeal to the Appeal Committee within 30 days from the date they receive that order.